 For fresh or frozen foods, Dr. Nelson recommends storing them according to package directions.

-“Once opened, we like to wrap the open end of the tube in foil, held in place with a rubber band,” she says.
-“That can last up to a week in the fridge.”
+"Once opened, we like to wrap the open end of the tube in foil, held in place with a rubber band," she says.
+"That can last up to one week in the fridge."

 Tips for Freezing Dog Food

-Frozen food is best thawed in the refrigerator and served within six to nine months, though it can last even longer.
+Frozen food is best thawed in the refrigerator and served within 6 to 9 months, though it can last even longer.

-Dr. Nelson advises pet owners to visit their veterinarian to find out how much food their pet really needs to eat.
+Visit your veterinarian to find out how much food your pet really needs to eat.